widelands/widelands-metaserver/README.md

 1. `make cross`
 2. scp `$GOPATH/bin/linux_amd64/wl*` over to the server and replace the files in `/usr/local/bin/`.
-3. `sudo restart wlmetaserver`
+3. `sudo restart wlnetrelay`.
+This will also restart the metaserver.
-4. Check in `/var/log/upstart/wlmetaserver.log` that the restart was successful.
+4. Check in `/var/log/upstart/wlmetaserver.log` and
+   `/var/log/upstart/wlnetrelay.log` that the restarts were successful.

 # Testing locally